Learning Outcomes

 Compensation for Refusal of Renewal

-If the landlord successfully opposes renewal on certain "no-fault" grounds (grounds (e), (f), or (g)), the tenant may be entitled to statutory compensation based on the rateable value of the premises, increased if the tenant has been in occupation for at least 14 years.
+If the landlord successfully opposes renewal on certain "no-fault" grounds—ground (d) suitable alternative accommodation, ground (e) uneconomic subletting, or ground (f) demolition/reconstruction—the tenant may be entitled to statutory compensation calculated by reference to the rateable value of the premises.
+Broadly:

 Key Term: compensation

-A statutory payment due to a business tenant denied a new lease on specified no-fault grounds, calculated by reference to the rateable value.
+A statutory payment due to a business tenant denied a new lease on specified no-fault grounds, calculated by reference to the rateable value and increased where long occupation is established.

 Practical Implications for Commercial Leases